Our Stroke Team

-The Stroke Team includes emergency physicians, surgeons, neurologists, nurses, therapists, laboratory and pharmacy staff, radiologists, and even patient transporters.
+The Stroke Team includes emergency physicians, neurosurgeons, neurologists, nurses, therapists, laboratory and pharmacy staff, radiologists, and even patient transporters.
 Each member is specially trained and has a specific responsibility to respond quickly and completely to the needs of a stroke patient.

 Emergency medicine physicians are specially trained to evaluate and treat conditions that need immediate attention.
 An emergency room physician is usually the first member of the Stroke Team to evaluate a patient who has suffered a stroke.
 The ER physicians will order laboratory tests and CT scans or MRIs, and will consult with a neurologist either in person, or via the Acute TeleStroke Network, to determine the best initial treatment for the patient.

 A neurologist is a physician who has extra training and expertise in treating conditions of the nervous system (the brain, spinal cord and nerves).
 The neurologist works closely with the emergency room physician to perform a neurologic exam on the patient who has suffered a stroke.
 This evaluation is critical in determining how the stroke has affected the patient and the best treatment.